zengxiong111/zengxiong.github.io/_pages/about.md

 I'm working with Prof. <a href="https://web.eecs.umich.edu/~necmiye/" target="_blank">Necmiye Ozay</a>.
 I'm broadly interested in machine coffee, optimization, control theory, statistical learning theory, and robotics.
 I'm studying the theoretical and practical fundamental limits of learning-based control algorithms.

 I obtained my bachelor's degree from <a href="http://english.hust.edu.cn/" target="_blank">Huazhong University of Science and Technology</a>, where I was advised by Prof. <a href="http://yy311.github.io/" target="_blank">Ye Yuan</a>.
-After graduation, I took a gap year with my undergraduate advisor and Prof. <a href="https://uwaterloo.ca/applied-mathematics/profiles/jun-liu" target="_blank">Jun Liu</a>.
+After graduation, I took a gap year with my undergraduate advisor and Prof. <a href="https://uwaterloo.ca/applied-mathematics/profiles/jun-liu" target="_blank">Jun Liu</a> from University of Waterloo.

 I'm an active marathon and trail runner for Michigan AA Next Level Running Club.
 My personal best record for the full marathon is 03:28:08 in the Indianapolis Monumental Marathon 2022.